 What does Family Rights Group offer existing family group conference projects or local authorities wanting to set up a service?

 We run the national Family Group Conference network, which offers regular opportunities for networking, expert workshops, newsletters, a practitioner discussion board and more.
 We have led on the development of family group conference standards, including family group conference principles, a toolkit for setting up family group conference services and practice guides including one on family group conferences and the courts.
 We have worked with the FGC Network to trial an accreditation scheme for family group conference services.
 Find out more how your FGC service can be accredited https://www.frg.org.uk/involving-families/family-group-conferences/fgc-standards-and-accreditation.

-We run an extensive training and events programme for family group conference co-ordinators and projects, and have pioneered an accredited post graduate certificate for co-ordinators with the University of Chester.
+We run an extensive training and events programme for family group conference co-ordinators and projects, and have pioneered an accredited post graduate certificate for co-ordinators with the University of Salford.